athletics/eslint-config/README.md

 # eslint-config-athletics

-This configuration is designed to be used with [ESLint][].
+This configuration is designed to be used with ESLint.
 In order to use it in your project, first install the npm module:

 ```bash
 npm install --save-dev eslint-config-athletics